 The Best Age to Get Married is When Your Brain Stops Growing

-Alicia Taverner, Licensed Marriage & Family Therapist, the CEO of Rancho Counselling, comments that “There is a certain maturity level that a person reaches where they will likely succeed in their marriage, and it usually happens after age 25.”
+Alicia Taverner, Licensed Marriage & Family Therapist, and the CEO of Rancho Counselling commented that “There is a certain maturity level that a person reaches where they will likely succeed in their marriage, and it usually happens after age 25.”

 Yes, the best time to get married is after your brain has stopped growing.
 According to scientific research, the part of the brain that develops last is the frontal lobe.
 And the lobe can mature as late as age 25, sometimes even going up to 30 years of age.